SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 ![](https://raw.githubusercontent.com/SCPR/kpcc-data-team/aaron-dev/data/2015-dwp-claims/imgs/claims_per_month.png)

 # Details of the data
-* Some of the dates in the date_of_loss column are probably wrong, i.e. the person who reported a loss from UCLA break on the day before the break happened.
-They represent the date the claimant *reported* the loss happened, which could represent the date it was discovered
-* The matter_sub column was created by combining (you guessed it) the matter and sub columns
-	* If that appears multiple times, it means the same person received claims from the same incident multiple times
-	* Totally possible some unlucky/litigious soul would be in there receiving multiple claims from multiple incidents
-		* One person received 4 separate payouts from a 2013 main break
-* The description field is often opaque but gives a general idea about what happened
-* If you, like me, need to brush up on subrogation claims, [here's a start](http://www.investopedia.com/terms/s/subrogation.asp#ixzz3c2pWhEZY)
-	* A lot of these claims are pursued by insurance companies
-* This data was entered by hand.
-There may be errors for that reason.
-I caught a couple irregularities and ran them by the DWP spokespeople, who provided the correct numbers for them.
-There are very possibly other errors

 I asked for details on the claim types in the data.
 Many are straightforward, here's the rest:

 * PDOR- is damage to real property